 Strategically located to handle excess capacity on one of the world's busiest shipping corridors, this is the closest port to Asia by up to 58 hours of sailing time compared to any other west coast port in North America.
 With expansion plans in the near future, the Port of Prince Rupert is the port of choice.

 The Port of Vancouver is Canada’s largest and busiest port.
 A dynamic gateway for international trade, this port is located in proximity to many of our transload facilities, making shipping that much easier.

 With 2,000 vessel calls each year, the Port of New Orleans is at the centre of Louisiana’s Lower Mississippi River.
-Its proximity to the American Midwest via a 14,500-mile inland waterway system makes New Orleans the port of choice for the movement of cargoes.
+Its proximity to the American Midwest via a 14,500-mile inland waterway system makes New Orleans the port of choice for the movement of cargo.